 If there is one thing that I hate is finding heavy rust in my car…

-The guy at the shop recommended me to change the hub because it was not safe to continue to use the old damaged hub (it was so bad that the right rear wheel was wobbling).
-But knowing how some shop goes for quick bucks, this particular shop used locally made hub.
+The guy at the shop recommended changing the whole hub because it was not safe to continue to use the old damaged hub (it was so bad that the right rear wheel was wobbling).
+Considering safety, I agreed but I did not know that this shop decided on quick bucks by using a used locally made hub.
 After a couple of months, it started to rust heavily – I got screwed by the shop using cheap quality parts.

 The paint looked metallic when the can was opened, allowed it to be applied directly onto the rust.
 I wished I had bought a bright red, that would have looked really sporty.

 Once painted, the rust was gone; the hub was covered with rust-resistant paint, extending the hub life a bit longer.
 It takes less than 15 minutes for the paint to dry up leaving a smooth surface.

 Now, what is left is to continue to monitor the performance of the paint.